splunk/public-o11y-docs/get-started/tutorials/k8s-java-traces-tutorial/deploy-collector-k8s-java.rst

     This output indicates that you've successfully deployed the Splunk Distribution of OpenTelemetry Collector, and that the Collector is ready to start receiving data and sending it to Splunk Observability Cloud.

-We've now deployed the Splunk Distribution of OpenTelemetry Collector, and we're ready to deploy the Spring Petclinic application.
+You've now deployed the Splunk Distribution of OpenTelemetry Collector, and we're ready to deploy the Spring Petclinic application.

 .. _k8s-java-deploy-app:

 Deploy the Spring Petclinic application
 ================================================

-Let's deploy the Spring Petclinic Java application in our Kubernetes cluster.
+Deploy the Spring Petclinic Java application in your Kubernetes cluster:

 #.
 Create a new YAML file in your spring-petclinic-app directory called :guilabel:`petclinic-spec.yaml`.
 This file stores the keys and values used to configure your application deployment in Kubernetes.